Roaring Kitty is back and so are meme stocks, GameStop and AMC surge at the opening bell

 GameStop was a video game retailer that in 2021 was struggling as consumers switched rapidly from discs to digital downloads.
 Gill and those who agreed with him changed the trajectory of a company that appeared to headed for bankruptcy.

-At Monday's opening bell it appeared that Gill had revived that interest as shares of GameStop surged nearly 50%, it's biggest intraday jump since the meme craze in 2021.
-Other meme stocks like the theater chain AMC were jolted higher as well.
+At Monday's opening bell it appeared that Gill had revived that interest as shares of GameStop doubled, it's biggest intraday jump since the meme craze in 2021.
+Other meme stocks like the theater chain AMC were jolted higher as well in extremely volatile trading.

+Trading in GameStop was halted seven times in the first hour of trading Monday due to volatility, and it wasn't alone.

 Gill became a cause célèbre in 2021 after his posts on the Reddit subcategory Wallstreetbets ignited a battle between thousands of smaller retail investors and large hedge funds that were betting heavily against the survival of GameStop, shorting its stock.